Sefer ha-Chinuch

-History
+Content

 The work's enumeration of the commandments (mitzvot; sing. mitzvah) is based upon Maimonides' system of counting as per his Sefer Hamitzvot; each is listed according to its appearance in the weekly Torah portion and the work is structured correspondingly.

 The book separately discusses each of the 613 commandments, both from a legal and a moral perspective.
 For each, the Chinuch's discussion starts by linking the mitzvah to its Biblical source, and then addresses the philosophical underpinnings of the commandment (here, termed the "shoresh", or "root").
-Following this, the Chinuch presents a brief overview of the halakha (practical Jewish law) governing its observance - usually based on Maimonides' Mishneh Torah - and closes with a summary as to the commandment's applicability.
+Following this, the Chinuch presents a brief overview of the halakha (practical Jewish law) governing its observance - based on Maimonides' Mishneh Torah, while cross referencing the Talmudic tractate in question - and closes with a summary as to the commandment's applicability.

 Because of this structure, the work remains popular to this day.
 The philosophic portions are widely quoted and taught, while the legal discussion provides the basis for much further study in yeshivot.
 The Minchat Chinuch by "Rabbeinu Yosef" (Yosef Ben Moshe Babad, 1800–1874), Av Beit Din of Ternopil, serves as a legal commentary.

-The sixteenth century author Gedaliah ibn Yaḥyah credited the Sefer ha-Chinuch to Rabbi Aharon HaLevi of Barcelona (1235-c.
-1290), a Talmudic scholar and halakhist; but others disagree, as the views of the Chinuch contradict opinions held by HaLevi in other works.
-This has led to the conclusion that the true author to Sefer HaChinuch was a different Reb Aharon Halevi, a student of the Rashba, rather than his colleague.
-Though there is a debate about who is the true author, it is agreed upon that the Sefer ha-Chinuch was written by a father to his son, upon reaching the age of Bar Mitzvah.
-In 1980, Professor Israel Ta-Shma of the Hebrew University of Jerusalem argued that the author of "Sefer ha-Chinuch" was in fact Aaron's brother, Pinchas ben Joseph ha-Levi, who had written the work.
+Authorship

+The author does not reveal his name in any manuscript, writing only that he is a "Jew of the House of Levi in Barcelona".
+Scholars have proposed various attributions.

+Aaron

+The editio princeps (Venice, 1523) attributes the book to "Aaron", on the basis of a purported hint within the text, but scholars have rejected this interpretation.
+Relying on the editio princeps, Gedaliah ibn Yaḥyah (Shalshelet haQabbalah (c.
+1550)) went further, suggesting that it might have been written by Aaron HaLevi of Barcelona (1235-c.
+1303).
+However, there are numerous contradictions between the Chinuch and HaLevi's works, and HaLevi's teacher (Nachmanides) is not cited by the Chinuch.
+Adolf Jellinek (1878) argues that "Aaron" is correct, but that it is a different Aaron HaLevi.

+Other Proposals

+David ibn Abi Zimra (Metzudat David (1556)) attributes it to a certain "Rabbi Barukh", without giving his source.
+Adolf Neubauer (1872) attributes it to Abraham ben Hassan HaLevi.
+Shaul Chana Kook (1940) suggests the author's name was Mordechai HaLevi.
+Israel Ta-Shma argues that the Aharon HaLevi's brother, Pinchas ben Joseph haLevi, composed the book.